LYNC-WORLD/Docs/docs/welcome.md

 - Earn XP & Revenue Share
   - Get rewarded with XP on every trade and interaction.
 XP holders receive 30% of Uponly's revenue.
-- Automatic Listing on Meteora
+- Automatic Listing on Uniswap
-  - After the curve target is hit, tokens move to Meteora Trade for broader market access.
+  - After the curve target is hit, tokens move to Uniswap Trade for broader market access.
 - Transparent & Fair Launches
   - Uponly is a decentralized and transparent platform where token prices increase with demand, enabling fair and open price discovery.